TruStory/truchain/README.md

 All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree.
 Keepers handle marshalling and umarshalling data between its binary encoding and Go data type.

-### Worker Queues
+### Block Handlers

-Most chain operations are executed based on changes to data.
-Worker queues are checked every time a new block is produced:
+Most chain operations are executed based on changes to data at certain block times.
+After each block (`EndBlock`), the following queues of story ids are checked:

 #### Pending Story Queue